spack/spack/lib/spack/docs/module_file_support.rst

 Using module files via Spack
 ----------------------------

-If you have shell support enabled you should be able to run either ``module avail`` or ``use -l spack`` to see what module/dotkit files have been installed.
+If you have installed a supported module system either manually or through ``spack bootstrap`` and have enabled shell support, you should be able to run either ``module avail`` or ``use -l spack`` to see what module/dotkit files have been installed.
 Here is sample output of those programs, showing lots of installed packages.

 .. code-block:: console